naymspace/backpex/guides/live_resource/user-preferences.md

 │                        │              │                                  │
 │                        └──────┬───────┘                                  │
 │                               ▼                                          │
-│                    Server-rendered HTML with correct state               │ │                                                                          │
+│                    Server-rendered HTML with resolved state              │ │                                                                          │
 └──────────────────────────────────────────────────────────────────────────┘